apache/pulsar/site2/docs/schema-get-started.md

 ## Construct a native Avro schema

-This example shows how construct a [native Avro schema](schema-understand.md#native-avro-schema).
+This example shows how to construct a [native Avro schema](schema-understand.md#native-avro-schema).

 ```java
 org.apache.avro.Schema nativeAvroSchema = … ;